 You can choose between three Medical plans:

 Yes.
-Eligibility is determined based on your home address.
-If you are eligible for an Out-of-Area Medical plan, it will be displayed as an option when you enroll for your benefits.
+Eligibility is determined based on your home address on file.
+You cannot elect an Out-of-Area Medical plan.
+If you are eligible for an Out-of-Area Medical plan, it will be displayed as an option when you enroll in your benefits.

 The Medical plan carrier is UnitedHealthcare (UHC).